Deighv/EEGtoActions/README.md

 ## Data Layer
 * outputEEGData.py - This script reads signals incoming from an (Open BCI Ultracortex Mk 4) EEG.
 Each time a signal comes in (240/second on average), the system checks the controller state, and stores both in the database with the same timestamp
 * Equip EEG, turn on
-* Launch openbci, connect, make sure levels are <10, resolve any sensor position issues
+* Launch openbci, connect, stream, check levels + resolve any sensor position issues
   * Stop Stream, Stop Session

 * Run 'python openbci_lsl.py'